MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-passwordless.md

 ![Diagram that outlines the steps involved for user sign-in with macOS Platform SSO.](./media/concept-authentication-passwordless/macos-platform-single-sign-on-flow.png)

-1. A user unlocks macOS using smart card pin which unlocks the smart card and the key bag to provide access to device registration keys present in Secure Enclave.
+1. A user unlocks macOS using smart card pin, which unlocks the smart card and the key bag to provide access to device registration keys present in Secure Enclave.
-1. The macOS requests a nonce (a random arbitrary number that can be used just once) from Microsoft Entra ID.
+1. The macOS requests a nonce (a random arbitrary number that can be used only once) from Microsoft Entra ID.
 1. Microsoft Entra ID returns a nonce that's valid for 5 minutes.
 1. The operating system (OS) sends a login request to Microsoft Entra ID with an embedded assertion signed with the user's Microsoft Entra certificate from the smart card.
 1. Microsoft Entra ID validates the signed assertion, signature and nonce.
 Once the assertion is validated, Microsoft Entra ID creates a [primary refresh token (PRT)](../devices/concept-primary-refresh-token.md) encrypted with the public key of the UserDeviceEncryptionKey that is exchanged during registration and sends the response back to the OS.